chrisgilmerproj/brewday/docs/source/tutorial/building_a_recipe.rst

 Yeast
 -----

 Yeast describes how much alcohol is expected to be produced by the recipe.
+This is done with a :py:class:`brew.yeasts.Yeast` object.

 .. code-block:: python